syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ## Search Mode

-The `TextSearchMode` property of the SfComboBox can be used in order to regulate how the control behaves when it receives user input.
+The `TextSearchMode` property of the SfComboBox can be used to regulate how the control behaves when it receives user input.
 The default text searching type is `StartsWith`, ignoring accent and it is case insensitive.
 The available text search modes are,

 * StartsWith
 * Contains

 ### Search with beginning text

-Search the matching items based on the starting text and the first item which fits the user input in the drop down list will be highlighted.
+Search the matching items based on the starting text, and the first item in the drop-down list that matches the user input, will be highlighted.

-Below examples shows, text searching functionality in single selection mode.
+The following examples show how to text searching functionality in single selection mode.

 {% tabs %}
 {% highlight XAML %}